marshall-strong/pexels-photo-search-react/README.md

 - The app has a photo search feature that accepts a user's search query and displays relevant photos from the Pexels "Search for Photos" endpoint without triggering a page refresh.
 - The app allows users to paginate both forward and backward through displayed photos, 10 photos at a time, and without triggering a page refresh.

-#### User Stories
+#### **User Stories**

-The "user stories" below were included in the project's prompt, and provide additional details on how the MVPs should be implemented.
+User stories provide software developers with something critical -- descriptions of key project features, written from the perspective of the people who will be using those features.

+The user story below describes how this app's end users would like for it to behave in a production environment.
+The story brings up additional features that the users would like implemented (access to the photographer's name and URL), as well as edge cases that must be accounted for in the MVP features (pagination components should not display a "previous page" button on the very first page).

+Details from user stories can have huge impacts on how features are implemented -- since users want to be able to refresh their browser windows without losing their search query and pagination, that information needs to get stored locally in the users' browsers, and can't live solely in state in the React app.

-**As a user visiting the website...**
+_As a user visiting the website..._

 - I can see an initial set of curated photos on the home screen
-- I am able to access the the photographerʼs name and url if those details are available for every photo
+- I am able to access the photographerʼs name and url if those details are available for every photo
 - I can paginate the list of curated photos
 - I can use a text input to search for photos Iʼm interested
 - I can see the results of my search in the photo viewing area